 - 1. At Heights, parents and family members will be involved in the planning, review and improvement of the school's Parent and Family Engagement Policy by: - a.
 Inviting parents to attend a building specific meeting (Annual Title I Parent Meeting) to review the policy and compacts.
-At this time, they offer ideas, express complaints or concerns in person and through surveys. - b.
+At this time they offer ideas, express complaints or concerns in person and through surveys. - b.
 Parents continue to offer insight and suggestions throughout the year by answering surveys and questionnaires at events and meetings. - c.
 Attending events at Heights such as, but not limited to: - i.
 Annual Title I parent Meeting - ii.
 Kindergarten Orientation - iii.
 Open House Night - iv.
 Parent Teacher Conferences - v.
 Holidays in the Heights - vi.
 Math and Reading Workshop (Assessments and Standards Discussed) - vii.
 Moving up and Award Ceremony - viii.
 Middle School Moving up Meeting with Parents - 2.
 At Heights, parents are invited to Open House, an annual meeting, at a convenient time.
 During this meeting: - a.
-The Title I PowerPoint is played.
+The Title I powerpoint is played.
 The Title I Coach/Parent Liaison explains the requirements further, and a parents right to be involved. - b.
 Parents are asked to be a member on the steering committee for Title I school plan or parent advisory council. - c.
 Channing Bete educational information is provided on several topics. - d.
 Answer surveys and questionnaires. - 3.
 At Heights, we offer a flexible number of meetings, in the morning and/or the evening. - a.
-Heights Elementary attempts to circumvent barriers by offering flexible virtual meetings for parents to attend. - b.
-The majority of events are held at the school within walking distance for the parents and families.
+Heights Elementary attempts to circumvent barriers by offering flexible virtual meetings for parents to attend.